BEComTweaks/resource-packs/docs/Explanation of JSON Files.md

-# This is an explanation to how the JSON in the jsons folder work.
+# This is an explanation to how the JSON in the jsons folder work

 In each file, you may see something like shown below